nbasilico/debian-mips/guides/install.md

 ### Notes on 9pfs
 - The `version` parameter specifies, as you might have guessed, the version of the protocol (if omitted, the version is `9P2000.u`).
 More information on the version can be found in the [documentation](https://github.com/chaos/diod/blob/master/protocol.md) of the implementation Diod and its bibliography.
 - In the fstab entry, the `_netdev` option specifies that the guest must wait for the network libraries to load before attempting to mount the drive.
 This is necessary since the 9p libraries aren't loaded right away.
 While this is by far the easiest solution, you could also compile the initrd so that these libraries are instantly loaded, as described in [this Superuser answer](https://superuser.com/a/536352), and then replace the old initrd with the new one in `start.sh`.
+- You might get the error "Socket operation on non socket" when trying to run executables on the shared volume.
+More detail [here](https://superuser.com/q/1664049/1025605).